nodejs/readable-stream/GOVERNANCE.md

 ### WG Meetings

-The WG meets weekly on a Google Hangout On Air.
+The WG meets occasionally on a Google Hangout On Air.
 A designated moderator approved by the WG runs the meeting.
 Each meeting should be published to YouTube.